VCCE/VCC/acia/ReadMe.txt

 Some of these settings are not honored by the sc6551 driver.
 Xon, Xoff, and baud xmode settings seem to have no effect.

-The basic idea is to match standard text window settings.
-Acia.dll will translate OS9 text screen control codes to the proper console functions.
+The console uses standard OS9 text window settings.
+Acia.dll will translate many OS9 text screen control codes to do the proper console functions.
 Colors default to white on black.
 Only colors 0-7 are supported.

 To launch a shell simply do: shell i=/t2 and the console will come up.
 Typing "ex" in the console window causes the